Fireworker20th/SPORTS/README.md

 ## Note

+Our code is mainly divided into three parts: VPS, VO, and SR.

+1. The VPS module includes both the baseline model and models integrated with various channel attention mechanisms.
+2. The VO module consists of localization, point cloud map reconstruction, and the code for matching segmentation results.
+3. The SR module contains point-based rendering methods.

 The initially released code in this version constitutes the core components, with the relevant configuration files and datasets to be gradually made available in subsequent phases.

 ## Acknowledgement